DecisiveAI/mdai-docs/src/install/installation.md

-# Install the MDAI Engine
+# Supported Installation Methods

-There are currently two methods for installing the engine:
+There are currently two supported methods for installing an MDAI Engine:

 <!-- toc -->